abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 &theta;<sub>o</sub>, &theta;<sub>1</sub>, ... , &theta;<sub>n</sub> are coefficients of independent variables and
 P(x) is the probability of occurence of event.

-which is also **General Equation of a logistic regression with n independent variables**.
+which is also General Equation of a logistic regression with n independent variables.

 **insert output graph for logistic (Sigmoid Curve)**

 ### Probability (Revision)

+In probability, it's very important to define the sample space (Total possible outcomes, represented as S).
 The probability of occurence of an event E, is defined as, P(E) =  Favourable Outcomes/ Total Possible Outcomes.

-In probability, it's very important to define the sample space (Total possible outcomes).
-It is represented as S.

 So, P(E) = n(E)/n(S)

 Eg - Event is Rolling a dice and getting a 4.
 There is total 6 faces on the dice with numbers 1 to 6 on it.
-So, favourable outcome is when we get 4 i.e. 1 case and total possible outcomes is 6.
-This means, P(4 on dice) = 1/6.
+So, favourable outcome is when we get 4 i.e. one case and total possible outcomes is six. &#8658; P(4 on dice) = 1/6.

 Now, there are some terms that one should be aware of when discussing probability.

-1. **Exhaustive Events** - The set of events that forms the sample space i.e. no event can take place outside this set.
+- Exhaustive Events - The set of events that forms the sample space i.e. no event can take place outside this set.

-2. **Mutually Exclusive Events** - Events that can not take place together.
+- Mutually Exclusive Events - Events that can not take place together.
+They are also called disjoint events.

-Sum of probabilites of events that are mutually exclusive and exhaustive is 1

-i.e. &Sigma; P(E<sub>i</sub>) = 1 _where_ i = 1,2,3,..,n(S)
+    Sum of probabilites of events that are mutually exclusive and exhaustive is 1 i.e. &Sigma; P(E<sub>i</sub>) = 1 _where_ i = 1,2,3,..,n(S)

 **insert venn diagram**

-3. **Independent Events** - If occurence or non occurence of an event A does not affect the occurence of another event B, then A and B are said to be independent events.
+- Independent Events - If occurence or non occurence of an event A does not affect the occurence of another event B, then A and B are said to be independent events.
 In order to understand this better, we have to look for conditional probabillity.

 P(A/B) => read as Probability of occurence of event A when it is known that Event B has already occured.
 (Probability of A given B)

 **insert venn diagram**

-Since, Event B already occured, the set of possible outcomes now reduced to n(B) and favourable outcomes from these are the ones where A and B occurs simultaneously
+Since, Event B has already occured, the set of possible outcomes has now reduced to n(B), So favourable outcomes for A are only going to be from the set n(B) &#8658; We have to look for the ones where A and B occurs simultaneously.

-So, P(A/B) = P(A&cap;B)/P(B)
+&#8658; P(A/B) = P(A&cap;B)/P(B) &#8658; P(A&cap;B) = P(A/B)*P(B)

 Now, P(A) changed after occurence of B => it became P(A/B).
 What happens when P(A/B) = P(A)?

 Intuitively, it means occurence of B did not affect A i.e. B has no effect on A &#8658; A and B are independent events.

-Also, P(A&cap;B) = P(A/B)*P(B)

 &#8658; P(A&cap;B) = P(A)*P(B) &#8658; **Condition of Independence**.